Five Churches Torched in Canada, Statues Toppled as Nation Celebrates Canada Day

 The boarding schools were run by religious groups from the 1840s to the 1960s, after which time they were taken over by Canada’s now-defunct residential school system.
 The last one closed in 1996.

 In many cases, First Nations children were removed from their communities and forced to cut ties with their families and their cultures.
 Some suffered physical and sexual abuse.
-There were known to be high rates of student mortality among these First Nations children, which explains the existence of these gravesites.
+There were known to be high rates of student mortality among these First Nations children, which may explain the existence of these gravesites.

 Another church in Canada was vandalized on Canada Day.